05dirnbe/sarah-website/src/site/about.md

 ---
-title: About Martin at tempertemper
+title: About Sarah at tempertemper
-heading: About Martin
+heading: About Sarah
 intro: |
     It's very nice that you want to know more about me!
-I’m Martin and I design and build websites.
-I'm from Glasgow but live in Newcastle upon Tyne; married with two kids.
+I’m Sarah and I am a researcher.
+I'm from Salzburg but I live in Graz; I live with my partner and our son.
 layout: default
 permalink: about.html
-cta: true
 summaryImage: martin-underhill-tempertemper.jpg
 summaryImageAlt: Martin Underhill of tempertemper Web Design
 ---